 Participating in the “Company Forest”

-Wakayama Works is participating in the “Company Forest” program for preservation of forest environments in Wakayama Prefecture.
-This program involves tree-planting and other volunteer work with the aim of preserving Wakayama's natural environment by maintaining local forests.
+Kansai Works Wakayama Area is participating in the “Company Forest" program for preservation of forest environments in Wakayama Prefecture.
+This program involves tree planting and other volunteer work with the aim of preserving Wakayama's natural environment by maintaining local forests.